 Local governments are not immune from all lawsuits, especially when their negligence is the cause of an ice-related slip.

-Damages for a Fall Injury
+Damages for Fall on Black Ice Injuries

 If you win your slip and fall case or receive a settlement, you may be entitled to the following damages as an injured party: